-The geographic region whose formats are used for dates, times, numbers, and currencies.
+Choose the geographic region whose formats are used for dates, times, numbers and currencies.

 When you choose a different region, the options and the preview shown change.

-This option overrides the clock setting in Date & Time preferences.
+This option overrides the clock setting in Dock & Menu Bar preferences.

 This option is available only for some primary languages, such as some Arabic or Indian languages.